yannickkirschen/mini-java/docs/type-checker.md

 All interfaces have a method `check` which takes the corresponding AST node as an argument and returns a typed AST node.
 In case type checking fails, either a `TypeException` or a `SyntaxException` is thrown.

+## Testing

+The Typechecker can be tested using the Unit Tests Files.
+Each method was tested on their own.
+To start testing the user just needs to click on the option to the left of @Test. \